AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

-For a typical target machine the compiler will reject that code, complaining that the :ada:`Size` for :ada:`R`' must be at least 48 bits, i.e, 8 bits per component.
+For a typical target machine the compiler will reject that code, complaining that the :ada:`Size` for :ada:`R`' must be at least 48 bits, i.e., 8 bits per component.
 That's because the smallest quantity this machine can independently address is an 8-bit byte.

 But if we don't really need the individual bits to be independently